 - Has contributed to the professionalism of their office and of the Association over a long period of time.

-The Executive Board shall notify all Commissioners by June 1 of each year and solicit nominations from individual Commissioners for the Sam T. Barfield Award for Excellence and the Margaret Ann Anderson Outstanding Deputy Commissioner Award.
-All nominations shall be submitted prior to July 1.
+The President shall notify all Commissioners each year and solicit nominations from individual Commissioners for the Sam T. Barfield Award for Excellence and the Margaret Ann Anderson Outstanding Deputy Commissioner Award.

 A nominee or “No Award To Be Presented This Year” must receive a vote total of over 50% of the total vote to be declared the winner.
 If there is no winner after the first ballot, the person receiving the least votes will be dropped and a new ballot will be prepared for the each of the next rounds of voting until a nominee receives over 50% of the vote.
 Votes will be cast by secret ballot.
 The First Vice-President and Secretary will serve as vote counters.
 The President shall announce if any name on the ballot has received more than 50% of the total vote after each round of balloting.
 When a name on the ballot receives more than 50% of the vote, the President, without revealing the name, will announce that a nominee has been selected.
 The President shall direct the appropriate plaques to be prepared.

 The results of the elections shall remain confidential until the award is presented at the annual conference.

 Bylaws amended 10/28/2008; 9/29/2009; 9/13/2011; 9/23/2013; 9/24/2015; 9/27/2016